 - ½ cup small fresh basil leaves

-- Carefully remove the bowl from oven.
-Using an oven mit to hold the bowl, pour the flour into the butter mixture and stir until the dough comes together and forms a ball.
+Using an oven mitt, remove bowl from oven and pour the flour into the butter mixture.
+Stir until the dough comes together and forms a ball.

-- Pierce the bottom with a fork all over.
-Also press the sides of the crust gently with a fork to reinforce.
+Pierce the bottom with a fork all over.
 Bake for 15 minutes or until crust is golden brown.

-- When crust is cool, add mozzarella and spread to an even thickness.
+Add mozzarella to cooled crust and spread to an even thickness.
 Pour egg mixture over the top.
 Bake on heated pan for 10 minutes.

-- Return to oven for another 15-20 minutes or until just set and center no longer wiggles when pan is gently moved back and forth.
-Remove from oven and allow to sit for 10 minutes before serving.
-May be served warm or at room temperature.
+Return to oven for another 15-20 minutes or until just set and center no longer wiggles when pan is gently shaken.
+Allow tart to set up for 10 minutes before serving.
+Serve warm or at room temperature.